jakeepia/Bitcoin-Analysis/README.md

 # PROJECT DESCRPTION
 ![](intro.JPG)
 _______________________________________________________
-This project aims to conduct a comprehensive analysis of Bitcoin's price fluctuations over time, specifically focusing on the change in stock price and closing rates. <br>
-By leveraging advanced data analysis techniques, valuable insights into the underlying trends and patterns that drive Bitcoin's market behavior will be uncovered.
+The project aims to analyze Bitcoin's price fluctuations from 2013 to 2017, focusing on changes in stock price and closing rates.
+By using advanced data analysis techniques, it seeks to uncover trends and patterns that drive Bitcoin's market behavior.

 ### Skills/ concepts demonstrated:<br>